Procurement and Supply

 Melbourne Victoria 3000

-• you have 10 days from the date of receipt of notification of the findings by Bass Coast Health to lodge their complaint with HSV; and
+• you have 10 days from the date of receipt of notification of the findings by us to lodge your complaint with HSV; and

 • complainants are required to provide the following documentation to HSV:

-• evidence that Bass Coast Health did not correctly apply HSV Health Purchasing Policies in relation to a procurement activity;
+• evidence that we did not correctly apply HSV Health Purchasing Policies in relation to a procurement activity;

-• evidence that Bass Coast Health’s complaints management procedures were not applied correctly; and
+• evidence that our complaints management procedures were not applied correctly; and

 • a copy of all relevant correspondence between the complainant and Bass Coast Health in relation to the nature of the complaint.